 This study highlighted the role of veterinary nurses in the pharmacovigilance system.
 Veterinary nurses currently report fewer ADRs than veterinary surgeons, but were more receptive to a CPD event as a facilitator and were less concerned by the lack of feedback on submitted reports.
 This demonstrates the willingness of many veterinary nurses to engage in the current pharmacovigilance framework.
 Moreover, we found that the time taken to report, and being too busy to report, was less of a barrier for veterinary nurses, and suggests that veterinary nurses may have more capacity to support pharmacovigilance processes.
 Given this, it would be interesting to evaluate whether veterinary nurses could undertake a specific role in ADR reporting.

 Appointing a responsible person for ADR reporting has been shown be to an effective strategy for increasing report submission frequency (22).
-Similarly, appointing ‘champions’ to provide education and training on pharmacovigilance effectively increased reporting at hospitals in the UK (23).
+Similarly, appointing ‘champions’ to provide education and training on pharmacovigilance effectively increased reporting at human hospitals in the UK (23).
 Nurses are increasingly involved in ADR reporting in human healthcare (24–26) and the quality of reports submitted by nurses is comparable to those of doctors (27).
 A recent survey of veterinary professionals in Sweden indicated that veterinary nurses are aware of significant numbers of ADRs that have gone unreported by veterinary surgeons in their respective practices (12), suggesting that veterinary nurses are well positioned to identify ADRs and report them if they are empowered to do so through education and training.

-(28,29)
+A practical suggestion would be to incorporate a requirement to have a named veterinary nurse responsible for AE reporting as part of the RCVS practice standards scheme or the revision of the Veterinary Medicine Regulations.
+Appointed veterinary nurses could be provided with specific training regarding AE reporting and be supported to discuss reporting and to collect details of AEs with colleagues during clinical meetings.

+This study demonstrated that time is a factor for many veterinary professionals.
+It is therefore understandable that a voluntary, unpaid task is often overlooked.
+There is limited evidence to suggest that financial incentives (28,29) could help to increase the reporting rate, however, consideration should be given to who would be expected to bear this cost.

 The ability to report ADRs via the PMS was perceived as a potential facilitator to reporting; this seems consistent with responses suggesting lack of time as a barrier to reporting.
 Electronic reporting linked to electronic health records is a developing area of interest and was successfully piloted in general practice (human healthcare) in the UK (30).
 The pilot demonstrated a 43.8% increase in reporting from GPs and consequently this technology is being rolled out to GP practices across the UK.
 Methods such as embedding hyperlinks to existing online report forms in electronic health records and onto computer desktops have been shown to be effective in increasing reporting rates in Portugal (31) and reporting via the PMS was the preferred choice of reporting methods amongst veterinary surgeons in Sweden (12).
 This approach was also piloted in community pharmacy in Australia and was found to be a successful method for increasing the number of reports received (32).
 Interestingly, reporting via the PMS was not a high priority for veterinary professionals in Germany (11), demonstrating the importance of researching perceived facilitators at a national level.